 How do you organize a phonathon?

-The nature of a phonathon is such that you require the best organizational skills to make things easy for your agents.
+The nature of a phonathon is such that you require the best organizational skills to make things easy for your agents and your agents require the best call center skills.
 At the same time, your conversations should feel neither forced nor scripted to the people you call.

 For this, you must systemize the back-end so the phonathon campaign is quick, efficient, and successful.